 Meaning: Everything about this card is concerned with prosperity and abundance, with a positive outcome for tasks undertaken.
 Security and grace, dignity and liberty, generosity and magnificence attend upon the appearance of the Lady of Stones in any reading.
 Her weaving suggests the weaving of the soul into the life of the seeker, and the matching benefit of a mothers love for her child.
 Her wisdom and devotion are reflected in the reading which takes on a favourable aspect whatever other cards are drawn.

 What’s so special?
-Deck designed and written by John Matthews, the UK’s leading Arthurian exponent; the personal stories of the Templar monks and their experiences that relate to the card artwork; the virtuoso illustrations by Giovanni Caselli; the devotion offered to the Virgin Mary and stories that relate to her life as in gnostic writings; and the spiritual direction provided by the readings.
+This Tarot deck is designed and written by John Matthews, the UK’s leading Arthurian exponent; the personal stories of the Templar monks and their experiences that relate to the card artwork; the virtuoso illustrations by Giovanni Caselli; the devotion offered to the Virgin Mary and stories that relate to her life as in gnostic writings; and the spiritual direction provided by the readings.
 It is a beautiful, interesting and enjoyable deck to work with.
 Recommended.

 Review by Wendy Stokes https://wendystokes.co.uk